simonehagey/orbdot/docs/source/getting_started.rst

 Default Settings
 ^^^^^^^^^^^^^^^^
+Whenever a :class:`~orbdot.star_planet.StarPlanet` object is created, the default settings file (``orbdot/defaults/default_settings_file.json``) is merged with the user-provided file to maintain consistency.
 Not all fields in the settings file need to be populated.
-Whenever a :class:`~orbdot.star_planet.StarPlanet` object is created, the default settings file (``"orbdot/defaults/default_settings_file.json"``) is merged with the user-provided one to maintain consistency.
 If a key is provided by the user, that value overrides the default one.

 .. admonition:: Default Settings File
   :class: dropdown